 Before the hearing, you could be required to provide additional medical documentation or other evidence to support your claim.
 This portion of the procedure is called the “discovery” process.
-In some cases, an injured worker will have to attend a deposition, or a formal questioning session under oath.
+In some cases, an injured worker will have to attend a deposition or a formal questioning session under oath.
 During a deposition, you are entitled to legal representation.
 You will be asked a series of questions regarding the accident, your lifestyle, former injuries or medical conditions, and other questions that are pertinent to your claim.
 Other people, such as doctors or witnesses, could also be called to testify.
-Having the representation of our skilled Arkansas workers’ compensation lawyer will help you avoid any misstatements during the process and will protect your rights.
+Having the representation of our skilled Crawford County workers’ compensation lawyers will help you avoid any misstatements during the process and will protect your rights.

 After the discovery phase, a hearing in front of the AWCC will take place.
 These hearings are not as formal as a court trial.
 Once each side presents their evidence and case, the matter will be decided by the administrative law judge.

 Once a decision is made, the administrative law judge will send a written order with their decision.
 If you disagree with the ruling, you have thirty days to file an appeal with the full Workers’ Compensation Commission.
-The appeal should state precisely what issues you wish to appeal.
+The appeal should state precisely what issues you wish to appeal to.
 Once the appeal is filed, you have an additional thirty days to file a brief supporting your position.

 If you have been hurt at work or suffer from illness or another work-related medical condition, call Ken Kieklak, Attorney at Law.
 Ken is an Arkansas and Fayetteville, AR worker’s compensation attorney dedicated to providing professional and vigorous representation to his clients.
 Call (479) 316-0438 to schedule a free consultation.